Sound Source Localization for Spatial Mapping of Surgical Actions in Dynamic Scenes: Introduction

+Historically, the field has prioritized visual perception.
+A body of works proposed to explicitly model the surgical context based on RGB or RGB-D data, employing semantic structures such as action triplets \cite{nwoye2020triplets} or scene graphs \cite{oeszoy2022ssg} to capture relationships between surgeons, tools, and tissues.
+In contrast to explicit modeling approaches, end-to-end training has recently demonstrated strong performance in predicting high-level surgical concepts (e.g., surgical phases) from low-level observations (e.g., individual video frames) \cite{Ozsoy_2025_CVPR,oezsoy2025egoexoregoexocentricoperatingroom}.
+Nevertheless, these visual-centric approaches face inherent limitations.
+Visual data is susceptible to occlusion, lighting variations, and often fails to capture the physical nature of tool-tissue interactions, such as the mechanical resistance of bone during sawing or the precise moment of a drill breakthrough.

+Multimodal surgical perception has emerged as a promising approach to overcome the limitations of unimodal vision.
+Several works proposed digital twins of surgery, which integrate complementary data streams such as kinematics, inertial measurements and system events into a comprehensive digital representation of the surgical scene, effectively decoupling low-level sensing from high-level semantic reasoning \cite{ding2024dt, Hein_2024_CVPR}.
+Within this multimodal landscape, audio represents a largely untapped but highly information-rich modality.

-Recently, acoustic events generated during tool–tissue interactions—such as sawing, chiseling, or drilling—have been shown to provide valuable insights into surgical tasks \cite{seibold2022conditional, goossens2020acoustic, seibold2021realtime, massalimova2023breach}.
+Surgical sounds provide high-frequency cues about physical interactions that are often invisible to cameras.
+Recently, acoustic events generated during tool–tissue interactions—such as sawing, chiseling, or drilling—have been shown to provide valuable insights into surgical tasks \cite{seibold2022conditional, goossens2020acoustic, seibold2021realtime}.
 Furthermore, in our own previous work, we proposed a proof-of-concept for the localization of acoustic events in surgery based on a microphone array and acoustic beamforming in 2D image space \cite{seibold2024ssl}.
-The integration of acoustic information into digital surgical scene representations, however, requires spatial and temporal awareness to enable effective surgical scene understanding.
+The integration of acoustic information into digital surgical scene representations introduces unique capabilities, such as high temporal resolution (sub-fps) and the ability to detect events that cannot be captured by vision alone (e.g., activity of power tools), but requires spatial and temporal integration with the visual representation to enable effective multimodal surgical scene understanding.
+To the best of the author’s knowledge, there is currently no comparable approach that integrates spatial sound into dynamic surgical scene representations.

 In this paper, we propose a novel paradigm to enable sound localization in dynamic surgical scenes, thereby enhancing digital surgical scene representations to achieve improved contextual understanding for intelligent surgical systems.
 The key contributions of this work can be summarized as follows: